Tiwi language: Name variations

 Tunuvivi was the initial term coined by the Indigenous members of the Melville and Bathurst islands.
 It is the original name for the Tiwi language itself, and has the meaning of 'people' or 'we the only people'.
-Meanwhile, the widely recognized name, Tiwi, was originally established by an anthropologist C.W.M.
+Meanwhile, the widely recognised name, Tiwi, was originally established by an anthropologist C.W.M.
 Hart in 1930 in order to have a discernible tribal name that can represent the Melville and Bathurst indigenous members.
 The term Tiwi was later accepted by the Melville and Bathurst islanders, and they have subsequently incorporated this name as a constituting part of their social identities.